l0x539/usb-reverse/README.md

 ## Running the tool

-After cloning this repositort into your linux machine.
+After cloning this repository into your linux machine.

 ### Run the script listener